spbrogan/rvc2mqtt/docs/docker_deploy.md

 docker build -t rvc2mqtt .
 ```

+## config file

+The image expects a config file located at /config/config.yaml
+You should bind a host directory to this with your config.yaml.
+It also works well for your log files

+See configuration.md for a sample config.yaml

 ## run it

 Map in the host network so that the can0 bus is present.
 TODO: figure out better way maybe using --cap-add=NET_ADMIN
-Might need to bring up the can0 interface like
+Might need to bring up the can0 interface on host like

 ```bash
 sudo ip link set can0 down